garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 parents.
    * My parents saw the gender first - a few weeks prior - and then called in the cake color.
+   * Also during this weekend - Henry's high school graduation and the Maxham family party.
 * We went to Chicago for a weekend to watch a Cubs game at Wrigley and hang out with Eric, Jordan,
 Anna, and Blake.
 Wrigley was quite